 During this challenging time, it’s important for the children and the custodial parent to share their emotions with counselors or support groups.
 Others who have been in this situation can offer you and your kids coping strategies and suggestions on how to navigate the emotional turmoil and protect mental health.

-Fait & DiLima Family Law: We Move Mountains for You
+Fait & DiLima, LLP: We Move Mountains for You

 Withholding child support is wrong, it is unfair, and it is illegal.
 If you believe – or know – that your ex-spouse is intentionally avoiding his or her child support responsibilities, you may feel powerless to act.
 Family courts have measures in place to address this crime, but your unique circumstances require the skilled advocates at Fait & DiLima to present your evidence to the court.
 Our tenacious family law attorneys will pursue all legal avenues to seek justice for you and your children.